A complete guide to Cambridge IGCSE Co-ordinated Sciences (0654)

 Tip

-Exam tip for the theory papers Cambridge examiner reports flag genetics in biology, mole calculations in chemistry, and circuit problems in physics as the topics where students lose the most marks across Co-ordinated Sciences.
+Exam tip for the theory papers Genetics in biology, mole calculations in chemistry, and circuit problems in physics recur across series and are common pitfall topics.
 Build a weekly rotation that touches all three.

 The practical component